The Outer Worlds 2: Rookie’s Reward Location Guide – How to Get & Level the Scaling Weapon to Max

 • Immediately powerful upon acquisition

-• Requires 30-minute quest, no grinding
+• Requires roughly a 30-minute quest, no grinding

 Rookie’s Reward vs. Corrosive Shock Machine Gun